Hey, Salad Lovers: It's OK To Eat Romaine Lettuce Again

 The CDC's announcement in mid-April to avoid romaine from Yuma brought chaos to Taylor Farms, a large salad producer with operations in both Arizona and Salinas Valley, Calif.

-"It blindsided us, and immediately a number of customers called," says Drew McDonald, vice president of quality and food safety at Taylor Farms.
+"It blindsided us, and immediately a number of customers called," says Drew McDonald, vice president of quality and food safety.
 He says his company took action right away.
 "Immediately, we stopped all shipment of romaine coming out of the desert."

 McDonald says the industry was right in the middle of its seasonal transition: The harvest season was winding down in Arizona — the last shipments of romaine from the region were harvested April 16, so that lettuce is now well beyond its 21-day shelf life.

-The week the CDC issued its warning, Taylor had just begun to harvest and ship out greens grown in its California fields.
+The week the CDC issued its warning, Taylor Farms had just begun to harvest and ship out greens grown in its California fields.
 These greens have not been linked to any contamination.
 But people were confused: How were they supposed to know where their greens were coming from?

 "It was easier, in many cases, for our customers just to stop [buying] romaine," McDonald says.
-After talking to his customers — who buy greens for chains and institutions — McDonald says he was able to reassure them.
+After talking to his customers — who buy greens for chains and institutions — he was able to reassure them, he says.

-After a big foodborne illness outbreak linked to baby spinach back in 2006, the leafy greens industry put in place a bunch of procedures to prevent contamination.
+After a big foodborne illness outbreak linked to baby spinach back in 2006, the leafy greens industry put in place a number of procedures to prevent contamination.
 "Prevention became the major focus after that outbreak," says Michele Jay-Russell, a food safety researcher at the University of California, Davis.

 "They set up intensive testing protocols to monitor water quality," Jay-Russell says.
 The industry also agreed on standardized setbacks — or buffers — to separate growing fields from livestock operations, which can be a source of E.coli contamination.
 "You want a safe distance from where you're growing fresh produce and where you have concentrations of animals, like on a feedlot or dairy," she says.